Longfei-CLF/comp0034-cw1-g-group-11-1/README.md

 ## Profile:
 There is a button on the top of the page called "Community", by clicking on this icon, we are able to see all members' brief information, such as their name, organization, and email address.
 Also, more detailed information about members can be found by clicking on the “view more” button.
 The user's profile such as bio and photos will be shown.
 Furthermore, users can use the “My Account” page to change their profiles.
 In addition, if users want to reset their password, they can also do it on the “My Account” page.
 (The reset password function can not run properly, and a bug report was attached at the end of README)

+## Bug report
+I was trying to implement a feature to upload the profile photo.
+The package allows me to upload a profile figure however I met the error that I cannot solve “RuntimeError: cannot access configuration outside request”.The solution provided online (https://stackoverflow.com/questions/23650544/runtimeerror-cannot-access-configuration-outside-request) suggest to add configure_uploads() function but I still got the same error.
+The error should be located in _init_.py and config.py.
+The error also prevent to realise the feature of community.

 ## Reset Password by Email